 I am an epidemiologist and public health researcher with international experience of conducting research on sexual, reproductive, maternal and mental health, inequalities in health care access, patients’ experiences of health services and the evaluation of complex public health interventions.
 I have expertise in the analysis of longitudinal and linked administrative and survey data.
 I am interested in supervising students in these areas.

-I am an investigator, and work package co-lead, on the UK Prevention Research Partnership GroundsWell Consortium.
+I am a work package co-lead on the UK Prevention Research Partnership [GroundsWell Consortium] (https://ukprp.org/what-we-fund/groundswell/).

 My commitment to my continued professional development regarding under- and post-graduate teaching has been recognised with the award of Fellow of the Higher Education Association (2018).